rstudio/education.rstudio.com/content/home/band_four.md

   - heading: Start here
     fa_icon: fa-map-signs
     tagline: Learn R on your own.
     copy: If you are not sure where to start, try following our learning pathways using recommended resources that you can trust.
+(Pull this out- replace with "Professional Products")

   - heading: Teach
     fa_icon: fa-lightbulb-o